vinnylg/leafletslm/docs/reference/index.md

 > **The Process**

 Encapsulates the dynamic optimization logic.
-This module defines *how- the model learns and adapts to the data.
+This module defines *how* the model learns and adapts to the data.

 - **Loops**: The training execution cycles (Pre-training, SFT).
 - **Objectives**: Mathematical loss functions and optimization goals.